 Physicians are a primary revenue-generating factor, and if positions remain open for prolonged periods, healthcare organizations could take a big hit on their bottom lines.
 Bringing in locum tenens can compensate for some of that deficit.

-“More and more clients are weighing the costs of locum tenens versus the cost of not having providers,” notes Cindy Slagle, senior director of Business Development for Weatherby Healthcare.
+“More and more healthcare organizations are weighing the cost of bringing in locum tenens providers versus the cost of not having coverage and finding that locums makes a lot of financial sense,” says Michael DePaolis, senior vice president for Weatherby Healthcare.

 Simply put, locum tenens physicians care for patients so you retain service levels and a reliable revenue stream.